NerdHiveIndustries/Rails-Template/README.markdown

 ### Configuring Bundler
-This template was built using my opinion that gems should rarely be installed system wide (or even in Gemsets you RVMers) and should instead be installed via bundle into the project directory.
+This template was built using my opinion that gems should rarely be installed system wide (or even in Gemsets you RVMers) and should instead be installed via bundler into the project directory.
 Thus, we will be using ```bundle exec``` as a prefix for most commands.
+Don't worry, the template comes with a .gitignore that will ignore the installation directory of the gems.

-To set up bundle to install gems in the app directory, do the following:
+To set up bundler to install gems in the app directory, do the following:
 ```
 $ sudo mkdir ~/.bundle
 $ sudo vim ~/.bundle/config
 ```